 One of the problems is privacy.
 Collecting sensitive patient data risks their privacy, especially during data breaches.

-As a solution, privacy policy is embedded into Pfizer’s practices.
-There are three principles the company abides by for AI in healthcare, the second of which is respecting individuals’ privacy.
+As a solution, Pfizer's privacy policy is embedded into its practices.
+The company abides by three principles for AI drug discovery and healthcare, the second of which is respecting individuals’ privacy.

 It requires the teams to inform patients and their families where the data is coming from and where it will be used.
 The principle also forces teams to make their systems ‘explainable’ to all stakeholders, including patients.
 This improves transparency and trust, which are necessary for advancing personalized medicine.

-Despite such marvelous advancements in AI, we may be at the tip of the iceberg.
-With disruptive technologies like Generative AI, there’s more radical innovation to come, especially in the healthcare sector.
+Despite such marvelous advancements in AI drug discovery and other technologies, we may be at the tip of the iceberg.
+With disruptive technologies like generative AI, there’s more radical innovation to come, especially in the healthcare sector.

 Pfizer is among the companies that correctly identify and leverage AI’s potential to reap rewards.
 Pfizer’s success also sends a strong message to other healthcare organizations to take note and get started with AI sooner rather than later.
 As in the case of Kodak, Blockbuster, and Blackberry, disruptive forces seldom clement companies that fail to adapt.